Trial in shooting of Megan Thee Stallion exposes misogynoir

 “Many people see the term, and they’re intrigued by it.
 They think, ‘Wow, what is this new thing happening to Black women?’” she said.
 “And that’s the most disappointing part of the narrative about misogynoir.
 There’s nothing new about the mistreatment and disrespect of Black women in the United States.”

-Megan named Lanez, whose legal name is Daystar Peterson, as the shooter in an Instagram Live video three months after the shooting.
-She said she did not tell Los Angeles police responding to the scene because she was afraid for her safety.
+Megan said she did not tell Los Angeles police responding to the scene until three months after the shooting because she was afraid for her safety.

 The shooting happened on July 12, 2020, less than two months after George Floyd died at the hands of Minneapolis police.